bokunimowakaru/udp/README.md

 ## Contents in this Repository

-Python codes of "UDPxCSV" (UDP times CSV) for Raspberry Pi:
+Python codes of "UDPxCSV" (UDP Cross CSV) for Raspberry Pi:

 * learning: Contents for Raspberry Pi
 * udp_monitor: Monitoring Sensor Application example for "UDPxCSV"